uw-midsun/telemetry_msxiv/README.md

 && sudo ip link add dev vcan0 type vcan \
 && sudo ip link set up vcan0
 ```

+Make sure you go to https://github.com/uw-midsun/codegen-tooling-msxiv to generate a DBC file and move it to telemetry so that the scripts below can run properly.

 To read CAN messages, store them in a CSV and send them to FRED perform the following:
 1. Create a .env file and enter something similar to what is shown below.